glennholloway/ubuntu-unattended/README.md

  -----
- finished remastering your ubuntu iso file the new file is located at: /tmp/ubuntu-14.04.1-server-amd64-unattended.iso your username is: haraldvdlaan your password is: your hostname is: ubuntu your timezone is: Europe/Amsterdam
+ finished remastering your ubuntu iso file the new file is located at: /tmp/ubuntu-14.04.1-server-amd64-unattended.iso your username is: quapow your password is: your hostname is: ubuntu your timezone is: US/Eastern
 ```

 ### Once Ubuntu is installed ...